 The data used in Albright and Hayes (2003) consists of 58 English monosyllabic nonce verbs consisting of between 3 and 5 segments rated for phonological well-formedness by 20 native English speakers.
+All stimuli were presented auditorily.
 These data correspond to the pretest portion of Experiment 1 in their paper.
 Participants were asked to rate forms on a Likert scale between 1 (impossible as an English word) and 7 (would be a fine English word).
 The data is in the form of mean ratings across participants; individual ratings are not available.